Damascus says believes some Turkish forces entered Syria

 It said the pick-up trucks were "accompanied by around 100 gunmen some of whom are believed to be Turkish forces and Turkish mercenaries".

-The same letter also criticized Turkey for shelling areas of northern Syria.
+The same letter also criticised Turkey for shelling areas of northern Syria.
 Azaz is north of Aleppo near the Turkish border.

 (Writing by Tom Perry; Editing by Dominic Evans)